-The Coomera Connector corridor is wide enough for up to 6 traffic lanes and will include provision for public transport and a shared path for walking and bike riding.
-It will provide more transport capacity to support the rapidly growing residential and business communities in the northern Gold Coast and neighbouring Logan.
+The new road will be an alternative to the M1, providing more transport capacity to support the rapidly growing residential and business communities in the northern Gold Coast and neighbouring Logan areas.

-Stage 1 of the Coomera Connector has been identified as the southern section between Coomera and Nerang.
+Stage 1 of the Coomera Connector is the southern section between Coomera and Nerang.

-The northern section between Loganholme and Coomera will be progressed as future stages from 2026.
+The northern section between Loganholme and Coomera will be progressed as future stages.

 - Improves safety